MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-search-faq.md

 Page Search has evolved into Tell Me to help you get work done quickly.
 Page Search could only help you navigate to pages or reports.
 At a technical level, Tell Me is no longer based on the legacy MenuSuite concept.

 ### <a name="i-use-on-premises-included365finincludesd365finmdmd-does-that-include-tell-me"></a>I use on-premises [!INCLUDE[d365fin](includes/d365fin_md.md)].
 Does that include Tell Me?
-You can use Tell Me in the on-premises Web Client to find actions, pages, and reports, but not documentation.
+You can use Tell Me in the on-premises Web Client to find actions, pages, and reports, but not documentation, or apps and consulting services on AppSource.
 Users connecting to [!INCLUDE[d365fin](includes/d365fin_md.md)] from the Dynamics NAV client continue to use Page Search.

 ### <a name="is-tell-me-available-for-all-form-factors"></a>Is Tell Me available for all form factors?
 Tell Me is only available in the Web Client or Windows desktop app.